Datalog and Constraint Satisfaction with Infinite Templates: Definitions and basic facts

 We denote by $L^{l,k}$ the logic $\exists {\cal L}^{l,k}_{\infty \, \omega}$ without disjunctions and with just \emph{finite} $l$-bounded conjunctions.
 In other words, a formula in $L^{l,k}$ is composed out of existential quantification and finitary $l$-bounded conjunction, and uses only $k$ distinct variables.
-The language $L^k$, where only the parameter $k$, but not the parameter $l \leq k$ is specified, has been studied for example by Kolaitis and Vardi~\cite{KolaitisVardi} and later by Dalmau, Kolaitis, and Vardi~\cite{DalmauKolaitisVardi}.
+We also call the logic $L^{l,k}$ \emph{infinitary $l$-bounded existential positive $k$-variable logic}.
+The language $L^k := \bigcup_{l \geq 0} L^{l,k}$, where only the parameter $k$, but not the parameter $l \leq k$ is specified, has been studied for example by Kolaitis and Vardi~\cite{KolaitisVardi} and later by Dalmau, Kolaitis, and Vardi~\cite{DalmauKolaitisVardi}.